alialiusefi/GiftCertificateApp/README.md

  * Technologies used: **Git**, **Java**, **Gradle**, **Spring** Framework (Spring IoC, Spring Security, Spring JDBC, Spring Boot, Spring MVC), **Hibernate**, **Design Patterns**, authentication and authorization with different providers (Local Credentials, 3rd party providers using **OAuth2** and **OpenID**)

-To download this app, just clone app this using command:
+This app can  be started using docker-compose, just clone app this using command:
 `git clone https://github.com/alialiusefi/giftcertificateapi`
-then, using `gradle` build this project `gradlew build` and run it using command `gradlew run`
+then, using `docker` build and start this app using `docker-compose up`